 What was it like in the olden days, Mr. Peabody?

 Back then, no one knew what to expect.
 There were no suggestions for meals, or guidelines, no real rules, remember that there was barely an internet twenty years ago.
-No living breathing examples of post ops, other than Carnie Wilson, who was fresh from her Playboy layout.
-I remember watching her give a TV interview while making a dessert with Sweetened Condensed Milk, licking it from her fingers and calling it ‘Liquid Gold’.
-I also recall thinking ‘that girl is in trouble’.
+No living breathing examples of post ops, other than Carnie Wilson, fresh from her Playboy layout.
+I remember watching her give a TV interview while she made a dessert with Sweetened Condensed Milk, licking it from her fingers and calling it ‘Liquid Gold’.
+I also recall thinking ‘that girl is in big trouble’.

 Back in the year 2000, having bariatric surgery was like walking across a frozen lake, never being sure if the next step would crack the ice, and plunge us into the icy water.
 We didn’t know anyone who had actually been across the lake before – we were on our own inching along tentatively, scared to death of what could or would happen.

 Today, there are all kinds of people on the other side of the frozen lake rooting you on, having a party with confetti and they’re all drinking Diet Cokes.
 Come on – walk faster!
 Don’t worry!
 The ice is THICK!
 Don’t be scared!

 Have an Oreo, we’re all having Oreos.
 You deserve to eat an Oreo!
 We are eating Oreos and look at us!
 We’re losing weight.
 Don’t listen to those people trying to scare you!
 You didn’t have surgery to be on a diet for the rest of your life!
 Go ahead, have a sandwich, it’s whole wheat bread!
 HAVE A PIZZA MADE WITH A TORTILLA… EVERYTHING IN MODERATION!
 Potatoes are vegetables, have some!
 Would you like a Diet Mountain Dew?
 I drink soda and I have lost 75 pounds in four months, I must be doing something right!